Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Discussion and conclusion

 \section{Discussion and conclusion}

-In this study, we presented a unified framework that addresses the origin and phenomenology of both dark energy and dark matter.
-Building upon the density-responsive scalar field model of \cite{Drobczyk2025}, we have demonstrated that the introduction of a minimal, resonantly-enhanced dark sector resolves the long-standing tension between the requirements of thermal relic abundance and dark matter self-interactions.
-Our analysis, based on detailed numerical calculations, shows that this unified picture is not only internally consistent, but also highly predictive and experimentally falsifiable.
+In this study, we present a comprehensive framework that resolves the long-standing tension between the requirements of thermal relic abundance and self-interactions for dark matter.
+We demonstrated that a minimal, two-mediator effective field theory, featuring a resonantly-enhanced dark sector, provides a consistent and predictive solution.
+Our analysis, based on a rigorous EFT definition and detailed numerical calculations, shows that this picture is not only internally consistent but also experimentally falsifiable.
+Furthermore, we have argued that this successful phenomenological model can be viewed as a low-energy manifestation of a unified dark sector, potentially emerging from a single underlying SU(3)$_H$ gauge theory.